 “Towns of St. Lawrence County Barn Quilt” mural (Summer 2019)

-To create this mural, historians and other town representatives around the county are working with Ruth McWilliams of the Colton Barn Quilt Trail and the St. Lawrence County Historical Association to choose traditional quilt patterns representing the rich heritage and identity of the county's 32 towns.
-These 32 barn quilt squares will make up a 4’x8’ mural that will then be on public display over the coming months.
-Stop by The TAUNY Center to watch town historians and other representatives work on this project June 11-12 and June 27-29, and stay tuned for other pop-up opportunities as well.
+To create this mural, historians and other town representatives around the county worked with Ruth McWilliams of the Colton Barn Quilt Trail and the St. Lawrence County Historical Association to choose traditional quilt patterns representing the rich heritage and identity of the county's 32 towns.
+These 32 barn quilt squares make up a 4’x8’ mural that will then be on public display over the coming months.
+Stop by The TAUNY Center to see the completed barn quilt mural!

 Pilot tour of an area barn quilt trail (September 2019)